oldlonecoder/tlux/README.md

 # By order of dependancy:
-* utf       : Basic glyph support. ( beware: not utf-* standard, using litteraly ...hardcoded const char* ) For now it is french accents and some glyphes from the awesome (nerd) fonts.
+* utf       : Basic glyph support. ( beware: not utf-* standard, using litteraly ...hardcoded const char* ) For now it is french accents and some glyphs from the awesome (nerd) fonts.
 * textattr  : Define and manage everything about text attributes (color/pairs, ansi256 and html enconding)
 * stracc    : Holds instance of a std::string as (input) accumulator
 * strbrk    : Using string_view and creates array of tokens using provided or default separators